 We arrived At SANPARKS (South African National Parks) HQ at about 9.00am.
 This is one of the few places left where you can actually obtain a physical Wild Card on location.
 With a Wild Card you can visit all National parks of South Africa (and thus it saves a lot of money).
 Once this smooth process was finished we had to go to the Department of Home Affairs to extend our tourist visa…

 When we arrived at the Department of Home Affairs in Nelspruit they didn’t know what we were doing there.
 We went from the reception to immigration and then immigration told us to go to a complete other location and company.
 We had to go to Visa Facility Services (VFS).
 This organisation was located at a different spot in Nelspruit.
 When we got there we were asked to take place in a queue of over 40 other non-South African people.
 When it was our turn we were told that we have to go through this online process and that it could take up to 8-10 weeks before we hear anything back.
 Moreover you need to come to the same office twice and hand over all kinds of documents.
 That’s going to be a challenge with the trip we’re making.
-It’s also a bit different than what’s on the site of the SA embassy.
+It’s also a bit different than what’s on the site of the embassy of South Africa.